vrenda720/DSD_Project/README.md

 * The **_[space_invaders](/pong_2.vhd)_** module is the top level.
   * Minor modifications were made to the [given Lab 6 file](https://github.com/moshem1234/dsd/blob/CPE487-Spring2024/Nexys-A7/Lab-6/Alternative/pong_2.vhd) to fit with our adjusted **_[ship_n_laser](/bat_n_ball.vhd)_** module
-  * All 5 of the buttons on the lower right of the NexysA7 board are used in this gameplay.
+  * All 5 of the buttons on the lower right of the Nexys A7 board are used in this gameplay.
-    * BTNU is used to start the game.
+    * BTNU (Up) is used to start the game.
-    * BTNC is used to shoot the lasers.
+    * BTNC (Center) is used to shoot the lasers.
-    * BTNL and BTNR are used to move the ship left and right, respectively.
+    * BTNL (Left) and BTNR (Right) are used to move the ship left and right, respectively.
-    * BTND is used to quit the game.
+    * BTND (Down) is used to quit the game.
-  * The process ckp is used to generate timing signals for the VGA module.

 ## Code Sources / Modifications